chapel-lang/chapel/doc/rst/technotes/dsi.rst

 The first kind of transfer is a ``Known`` transfer.
 These are transfers that the implementer believes to be optimal.
-Typically this means that the implementor knows the type and internals of the other domain map involved in the transfer.
+Typically this means that the implementer knows the type and internals of the other domain map involved in the transfer.

 The second kind of transfer is an ``Any`` transfer.
 These are transfers to/from